jayaguirre/DataVisualization/src/Assignment11 - Transfer Functions/README.md

 When moving points, I also changed their fill color to represent the color specified by `colorScale`.
 This isn't required, but I found it added some context to which opacity values were mapped to which colors.

-### Extra Credit
-Instead of using buttons to specify the color transfer function, you are welcome to consider a more sophisticated interface when the user can design a color transfer function.
-Depending on the sophistication level, this is worth as much as 50% extra credit.
-If you choose to implement such an interface, you need not support the button-based selection, provided they support designing `colorTF`'s which are equally or more sophisticated.

 ## Included files

 * `README.md` - This file.